Lingy12/Orbital_20/README.md

 - At first, I cannot collect the statistic from the timer.
 We play around with the date and found that we can note down the start timer whenever the start button for the timer is triggered.
 And collect the time using TimeInterval when the timer comes to the end, or the pause button is triggered.
 Using this method, we can collect the time that the user spent on a certain module.

 - We tried to do multi-select and delete using the build-in function of core data, but we didn't achieve to do that.
-What we do is set a new variable *mutiselectmode* to trigger a different representation of the interface, and maintain an optional array to collect the task that needs to be deleted.
-In this way, when press the *delete* button under multi-select mode, it will delete the task that has been selected.
+What we do is set a new variable *multi-select mode* to trigger a different representation of the interface, and maintain an optional array to collect the task that needs to be deleted.
+In this way, when press the *delete* button under the multi-select mode, it will delete the task that has been selected.

 - We tried to trigger the multi-select mode by a long-press gesture.
 But we found it cannot work well (maybe is the problem with the simulator).
 So we just add an *edit* button on the TaskListView.